vinaygarg30/CORDiscovery/README.md

 * It works by embedding the sentences of retrieved documents, running a clustering algorithm and finding the sentences that are closest to the cluster's centroids.

 ### Process Workflow ###
+1. **Phase I - Data Preparation and Modelling**
     * Data Preparation and Wrangling
     * Generation of embeddings for the document corpus for different techniques in ensemble approach
+    * Saving the model objects and configuration for later use
+2. **Phase I - Indexing, Searching and Summarization**
     * Data/Embedding Ingestion into Elasticsearch as dense vectors
-* Saving the model objects and configuration for later use
     * Generation of embeddings for user search input
     * Matching (input embeddings and document vectors) based on cosine similarity
     * Summarizing the retrieved documents using BERT summarizer
     * Displaying search results

 ### Setup Elasticsearch ###
 * Download and install Elasticsearch 7.6 from https://www.elastic.co/downloads/elasticsearch<br>